Discover how your Health Savings Account (HSA) can benefit your retirement plans. Explore contribution limits, withdrawal rules, and tax implications.

 When you get ready to retire, there’s a good chance one of your biggest expenses will be health care.
 Luckily, there are tools you can use to help make the most of your money.
-If you qualify, you might be able to use a health savings account (HSA) as a sort of “retirement account” to help you continue to grow your wealth.
+If you qualify, you might be able to use a health savings account (HSA).

 Here’s what you need to know about using an HSA as part of a retirement strategy.

-There are no income-based requirements, so anyone who meets the basic requirements can open a health savings account.
+There are no income-based requirements for an HSA, so anyone who meets these basic requirements can open a health savings account.

 As with any other tax-advantaged account, there are contribution limits.
-Contribution limits are set by the IRS, based in part on cost-of-living factors.
-For 2019, the limit for an individual is $3,500, while the limit for a family is $7,000.
-For 2020, the individual limit will rise $50 to $3,550 and the family limit will rise $100 to $7,100.
+Contribution limits are set by the Internal Revenue Service based in part on cost-of-living factors.
+For 2023, the individual limit is $3,850, and the limit if you have family health coverage is $7,750.
+For 2024, the limits increase to $4,150 for individuals and $8,300 for families.

 Those who are 55 and older can add an extra $1,000 to the account each year as a catch-up contribution.